-The Trust reserves the right to permit or require that creations and redemptions of shares are effected fully or partially in cash and reserves the right to permit or require the substitution of Deposit Securities in lieu of cash.
-Shares may be issued in advance of receipt of Deposit Securities, subject to various conditions, including a requirement that the Authorized Participant maintain with the Trust collateral.
+requirement that the Authorized Participant maintain with the Trust collateral.
 The Trust may use such collateral at any time to purchase Deposit Securities.
 See the "Creation and Redemption of Creation Units" section of this SAI.
 Transaction fees and other costs associated with creations or redemptions that include a cash portion may be higher than the transaction fees and other costs associated with in-kind creations or redemptions.
 In all cases, conditions with respect to creations and redemptions of shares and fees will be limited in accordance with the requirements of Commission rules and regulations applicable to management investment companies offering redeemable securities.

 Fund Deposit.
-The consideration for purchases of Creation Units of the Fund generally consists of Deposit Securities and the Cash Component computed as described below.
+The consideration for purchases of Creation Units of each Fund generally consists of Deposit Securities and the Cash Component computed as described below.
 Together, the Deposit Securities and the Cash Component constitute a "Fund Deposit" or "basket" as that term is used in Rule 6c-11 under the 1940 Act.
-The Fund Deposit represents the minimum initial and subsequent investment amount for a Creation Unit of the Fund.
+The Fund Deposit represents the minimum initial and subsequent investment amount for a Creation Unit of any Fund.
 Such Fund Deposit is applicable, subject to any adjustments as described below, to purchases of Creation Units of shares of a given Fund until such time as the next-announced Fund Deposit is made available.